 Background/Purpose: Several meta-analyses have not been able to confirm the clinical superiority of extramedullary or intramedullary implants in pertrochanteric femur fractures.
 Additional studies are needed particularly for the more recently developed designs of intramedullary nails that have potentially fewer complications in comparison to those with previous nails.
-The Trigen Intertan Nail (Smith & Nephew) is an intramedullary system of the fourth generation with an integrated compression screw that offers rotational stability and enables linear compression.
+A new intramedullary system of the fourth generation with an integrated compression screw that offers rotational stability and enables linear compression was studied.
 Locked minimally invasive plating (PCCP;) gives implant failure rates that are similar to those obtained with conventional sliding hip screw devices, but potentially could reduce the complication rate by a reduced incidence of medial shaft displacement and fracture collapse and by providing better lateral cortical support, which is an important predictor of reoperation.
 The goal of this biomechanical study was the evaluation of these newer implants in terms of stiffness and ultimate failure load, taking into account the rotational and migrational moment in unstable pertrochanteric fractures.

-Methods: In eight paired femurs (mean age: 84 years; range, 61-100), a PCCP or Intertan Nail was implanted.
+Methods: In eight paired femurs (mean age: 84 years; range, 61-100), a PCCP or a new nail was implanted.
 An unstable pertrochanteric osteotomy was carried out using an oscillating saw at an angle of 40° to the femur axis (AO/OTA 31A2.2), with removal of the trochanter minor.
 Beginning with 300 N and under consecutive 300-N load increase steps (2000 cycles, 0.5 Hz), the femurs were stressed until failure.
 Specimens were evaluated for fragment dislocation in both frontal and rotational planes, as well as for migration (paired Wilcoxon signed-rank test).
 A survival analysis according to the failure limit was carried out.

-Results: With regard to stiffness (PCCP vs Intertan: 249 ± 124 N/mm vs 273 ± 153 N/mm; P = 0.737) and ultimate failure load (1988 ± 640 N vs 2400 ± 752 N; P = 0.063), no statistically significant differences emerged.
-The Intertan Nail proved superior to PCCP with regard to the number of cycles reached before failure occurred (PCCP vs Intertan: 12,691 ± 4733 vs 15,313 ± 4875 cycles; P = 0.023).
-Except for greater sintering of the PCCP at a load level of 900 N (PCCP vs Intertan: 3 vs 1 mm; P = 0.031), no differences emerged between the intra- and extramedullary implants, even in terms of rotational stability or migrational screw behavior.
+Results: With regard to stiffness (PCCP vs a new nail: 249 ± 124 N/mm vs 273 ± 153 N/mm; P = 0.737) and ultimate failure load (1988 ± 640 N vs 2400 ± 752 N; P = 0.063), no statistically significant differences emerged.
+A new nail proved superior to PCCP with regard to the number of cycles reached before failure occurred (PCCP vs a new nail: $12,691 \pm 4733$ vs $15,313 \pm 4875$ cycles; P = 0.023).
+Except for greater sintering of the PCCP at a load level of 900 N (PCCP vs a new nail: 3 vs 1 mm; P = 0.031), no differences emerged between the intra- and extramedullary implants, even in terms of rotational stability or migrational screw behavior.

-Conclusions: This study showed the superiority of the new Trigen Intertan Nails compared with the percutaneous compression plates (PCCP) with regard to number of cycles achieved under sequential load increases for unstable pertrochanteric femur fractures.
+Conclusions: This study showed the superiority of a new nail compared with the percutaneous compression plates (PCCP) with regard to number of cycles achieved under sequential load increases for unstable pertrochanteric femur fractures.
 Stiffness, rotational stability, and migration behavior were comparable between intra- and extramedullary implants.